Check out those ‘Noles

 The FSU Reservation, located at 3226 Flastacowo Rd. is another park that offers access to Lake Bradford for swimming, kayaking, and canoeing.
+Note: Upon entrance, if you’re not an FSU student, it is $3 and they do not take credit cards.
 The park’s newest additions include the High Challenge ropes course and climbing wall.
 And if you are feeling like you just want to get out of town for a few hours, take a 45-minute ride to Thomasville, GA.
 The ride itself is pretty and the town is charming.
 There are great little shops and restaurants; my favorite being Jonah’s Fish and Grits.

 Some students (and their families) like to take a break by visiting Amelia Island in Fernandina Beach or St. George Island.
 Both are beautiful and great places to relax and recharge.